 Travelers and locals can roam and travel to other cities in Bali more conveniently and cheaply.
 It starts with a Bali airport transfer to a tourist area.
-Now, there is no need to spend much on Taxi.
+Now, there is no need to spend much on taxis.

 Bali Airport Transfer

 Frequent tourists traveling to Bali might have noticed.
 In the past, there is no cheap alternative to get out of the airport to any tourist area in Bali.
-The only Bali airport transfer in the past is either order high-priced taxis in the airport.
+The only Bali airport transfer in the past is either order high-priced taxis at the airport.
 Otherwise, arrange hotel airport transfers, both are costly.

 But now there is plenty of option for travelers to go to tourist areas near the airport.
 Besides public transportation like Trans Sarbagita, there is now a DAMRI bus.
 It could transfer passengers not just on the south side of Bali.
 But pick up-drop passengers to the north and east sides of the island.

 Ride-hailing apps like Grab and Gojek service are both available on the island.
 It could transfer passengers to destinations in the cities conveniently.
-Even if in some areas, the availability of the car is not as much as in Kuta and Seminyak areas.
+Even in some areas, the availability of the car is not as much as in Kuta and Seminyak areas.

 |Bali Airport Transfer Option|